 - Ensuring that a process is in place for involving parents/carers and pupils in progress meetings (at least 3 times a year) for reviewing provision and planning for pupils with SEND

-- Working closely with the SENCO and the Senior Management Team (SMT)and being the point of contact in the absence of the SENCO
+- Working closely with the Senior Management Team (SMT)

 - Keeping the Governing Body up to date about any issues in the school relating to SEND

 - Working with the School Business Manager and Governors to plan and spend money for children with SEND effectively, monitoring the impact of such spending

 The SEND Governor will be kept informed of SEND in the school by the SENCO/ Head Teacher, and the Annual Report and School Offer for SEND will be reviewed.
 She will:

 - Make sure that the necessary support is made for the child who attends school who has SEND.

 In addition, the Governing Body carries out a range of responsibilities as specified in the 0-25 SEND Code of Practice (May 2015).These include:

 - Having regard to the SEND Code of Practice and providing strategic support to the Head Teacher

 - Ensuring the SENCO is a qualified teacher who leads and co-ordinates support for pupils with SEND

 - Publishing information on the School’s website about implementation of the SEND Policy, and working with the SENCO to monitor and develop the Policy